MaxBasev/bare-minimum-hero/README.md

 - Daily reminder (which you can ignore)
 - No intrusive gamification or guilt

+## 🔥 Streak Mode

+Every time you show up and click, we remember.
+Not in a creepy way — in a "we love patterns" way.

+- 🧠 3-Day Streak: “Consistently Mediocre”
+- 💪 7-Day Streak: “Resilient Waffle”
+- 🧃 14-Day Streak: “Certified Non-Quitter”
+- ☕️ 30-Day Streak: “Burnout?
+Never Heard Of Her”
+- 😎 69 Days: “Nice.
+That’s Commitment.”

+Streak Mode exists to make you care just enough not to skip tomorrow.

+Because who needs a screaming owl when you have a tired star silently respecting your effort?

 ## 🔧 Installation

 1. Download or clone this repository